Skip to content

 Sound

-sound_emitter script can be attached to the Path.
+sound_emitter script can be attached to the Path using path_converger script.
 What it does it moves the sound emitter on that path with the camera.
 TW use it for river and coastlines sounds.

 Rivers